- About Us

 It’s not just technical skills that count in this demanding role.

 “You need to know the harbour inside out and also have the understanding of how different vessels fare in different conditions.
-As a Marine Pilot, your role is to guide the Captain of the ship and his crew to safely approach and depart from your port under any conditions – with or without navigational aids.”
+As a Marine Pilot, your role is to guide the Captain of the ship and his crew to safely approach and depart from your port under any conditions – using the available navigation aids.”
 A Marine Pilot needs to be calm, methodical and thorough, but flexible enough to deal with ever changing conditions, different ships’ crews and handling the wide range of vessels.
 “The harbour is never the same two days running and no two ships are the same, so there are a lot of variables to consider.
 A Marine Pilot needs the wisdom and experience to handle the unexpected and be able to lead others to get the job done.

 There are many reasons why Finlay loves his job.